codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/ci-integrations.md

 1. When the pipeline completes execution, Codefresh retrieves the information on the image that was built and its metadata through the integration names specified (essentially the same data that Codefresh CI would send automatically).
 1. View the image in Codefresh's [Images dashboard]({{site.baseurl}}/docs/deployment/images/), and in any [application]({{site.baseurl}}/docs/deployment/applications-dashboard/) in which it is used.

-### Connect a third-party CI platform/tool to Codefresh
+## Connect a third-party CI platform/tool to GitOps
-Connecting the CI platform/tool to Codefresh from the UI includes configuring the required arguments, and then generating and copying the YAML manifest for the report image to your pipeline.
+Connecting the CI platform/tool to GitOps from the UI includes configuring the required arguments, and then generating and copying the YAML manifest for the report image to your pipeline.

-1. In the Codefresh UI, go to [GitOps Integrations](https://g.codefresh.io/2.0/account-settings/integrations){:target="\_blank"}.
+1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select [**GitOps Integrations**](https://g.codefresh.io/2.0/account-settings/integrations){:target="\_blank"}.
 1. Filter by **CI tools**, then select the CI tool and click **Add**.
 1. Define the arguments for the CI tool:
   [Codefresh Classic]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/codefresh-classic/)
   [GitHub Action]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/github-actions/)
   [Jenkins]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/jenkins/)

-  For the complete list of arguments you can use, see [CI integration argument reference](#ci-integration-argument-reference) in this article.
+  For the complete list of arguments you can use, see [CI integration for GitOps argument reference](#ci-integration-argument-reference) in this article.

 1. To generate a YAML snippet with the arguments, on the top-right, click **Generate Manifest**.
    Codefresh validates the generated manifest, and alerts you to undefined arguments that are required, and other errors.